Notice: This page requires JavaScript to function properly.

 Leased Proof of Stake (LPoS)

-Leased Proof of Stake (LPoS) is a variation of Proof of Stake (PoS) that allows coin holders to lease their staking power to validators without transferring coin ownership.
-Similar to PoS, validators in LPoS systems are chosen based on the total stake they control, which includes tokens leased to them by other holders.
-This increases their staking power and thus their chances of being selected as validators.
-Consequently, this mechanism enables more participants to contribute to the network's security and consensus process by supporting validators with their staked coins.
+Leased proof of stake (LPoS) is a variation of Proof of Stake that allows coin holders to lease their staking power to validators without transferring ownership of their coins.
+As in PoS, validators in LPoS systems are selected based on the total stake they control, which includes tokens leased to them by other holders.
+This increases their effective staking power and improves their chances of being chosen as validators.
+As a result, more participants can contribute to network security and the consensus process by supporting validators with their staked coins.

 Other Mechanisms

-The other four consensus mechanisms covered in this chapter are summarized in the tale below (you may disregard them, this information is optional):
+The remaining four consensus mechanisms discussed in this chapter are summarized in the table below.
+This information is optional and can be reviewed as needed:

 Select the correct answer